AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn-error-pages.md

       cssUrl: https://www.example.com/error.css
       jsUrl: https://www.example.com/error.js
 ```
-See the [Config Pipeline article](/help/operations/config-pipeline.md#common-syntax) for a description of the properties above the data node.
+See the [config pipeline article](/help/operations/config-pipeline.md#common-syntax) for a description of the properties above the data node.
 The kind property value should be *CDN* and the `version` property should be set to *1*.

 | Name      | Allowed Properties               | Meaning     |